Why do faecal egg counts? Isn’t it simply good enough to have a regular drenching programme and take it as read that the strategy is working?

 The ultimate aim of any horse owner is to use as little drench as possible to obtain maximum, effective control.

-Once mixed, we strain it and place a tiny portion of the discoloured liquid into a special slide which holds a specific volume of this fluid.
+Once mixed, we strain it and place a tiny portion of the discoloured liquid into a special slide that holds a specific volume of this fluid.

 We place this slide in a microscope and, at quite low magnifications, we can count the eggs.
 Armed with this count, we can then do a simple calculation to find discover the number of eggs per gram (EPG) in the faeces.